mandrelavoie/unpack-upx-with-wrong-headers/README.md

+# unpack-upx-with-wrong-headers

-Simple python script to unpack an upx-packed executable whose "UPX" headers have been changed.
+Python script to unpack an packed executable when its "UPX" headers have been changed.